 Sailing from Battery Park (where you can see the statue, small and in the distance) the ferry sails out over Hudson Bay out to the Island, The ferry ride offers stunning views back over Manhattan before landing on the Island.
 Here you can explore the grounds and museum.

-However with the ticket the pass provides you does not grant access to the Pedestal or crown, you will need to upgrade these separately and availability is scarce.
+However with the ticket, the pass provides does not grant access to the Pedestal or crown, you will need to upgrade these separately and availability is scarce.
 (This is not an issue at the minute as both are closed)

 In addition to Liberty Island, the ferry also Calls at Ellis Island.
 The Island was once home to the immigration facility where 12 million early immigrants to the united states passed through.
 The Museum here is really eye-opening and many Americans can use the record to trace back their ancestry to the island.
 The Museum is included in the ticket.

 For $20 this is great value whether you buy it on a pass or not and highly recommended.
 In fact, it is such great value it pulls down the value of other Passes.
 But due to the day-pass nature of the NEW YORK PASS, this is not an issue.

 The Big Bus Hop-on Hop-off bus is a big-ticket item.
 This is often included in the example itinerary to inflate the value of the Pass.
 The list price of $59 is pretty steep, to be honest, and you can easily get it for less by shopping around.
 However, being included on the pass makes it feel free and it is a great way to see the city and get to a few of the more distant sights and attractions.